gaelgoth/nix-homelab/README.md

 - Connect to NixOS VM
 - Set a password to enable SSH connection with `passwd` command
-- Get IP addresse with `ip addr` command
+- Get IP address with `ip addr` command

 On local env set up a public key for SSH connection